larsyencken/marelle/README.md

 `marelle meet python`

+### See your platform

+To find the right platform code to use in deps you're writing, run:

+`marelle platform`

+It reports the code for the platform you're currently on.

 ## Where to put your deps

 Like both Babushka and Babashka, Marelle looks for deps in `~/.marelle/deps` and in a folder called `marelle-deps` in the current directory, if either exists.
 This allows you to set up a personal set of deps for your environment, as well as project-specific deps.